How credits work

 One number for the AI meter.

 Every action you take with Pango spends a few credits.
 Your plan comes with a monthly allocation; most groups stay well under.
 Here's exactly how it adds up — for the curious.
-You don't need to think about this to use stateful.
+You don't need to think about this to use Stateful.

 What each action costs